AI for Social Good

 The symposium will featuring a full day of talks followed by a wine reception.
 It will be held at The Royal Society, London.

-This symposium is generously supported by Toyota Mobility Europe.
+This symposium is generously supported by Toyota Motor Europe.

 Roberto Cipolla (Professor of Information Engineering, University of Cambridge, UK)